 CCRC entry fee refunds may still decline to a point

-Under a traditional, declining balance contract, the entry fee is refundable on a declining-scale over time (thus the term “declining balance”).
-For instance, the entry fee may amortize at 25 percent per year for the first four years.
-After four years, there is no remaining refund.
-The amortization schedule varies from one community to another.)
+Under a traditional, declining balance contract, the entry fee refund could amortize (decline) by 25 percent per year for the first four years, for example.
+In this case, there is no remaining refund available after four years.
+(The amortization time frame varies from one community to another.)